-The workplace is changing, blurring the lines between employees and technology, while at the same time organizations are shifting their focus from customer satisfaction to that of the employee.
-Welcome to the era of the employee experience (EX).
+The workplace is changing, blurring the lines between typical divisions of work and life as organizations shift their focus from customer satisfaction to that of the employee.

-Working like this, non-stop, has led employees to expect a new kind of relationship with and to their work.
-Smart companies are sensitive to this change.
-In fact, 83% of HR leaders now believe that the employee experience is either important or very important; 56% plan to invest more in training; 51% plan to improve the work spaces; and 47% plan to give more rewards.
+The Future Workplace and Beyond.com study entitled "The Active Job Seeker Dilemma" found that 83 percent of HR leaders now believe that the employee experience is either important or very important, 56 percent plan to invest more in training, 51 percent plan to improve the work spaces, and 47 percent plan to give more rewards.

-And that’s not all.
-Millennials, who now make up the majority of the workforce, are job hoppers, generating turnover rates that cost the US economy $30.5 billion per year.
+Millennials currently approaching peak presence in the workplace with roughly 41 percent of the population, are job hoppers, generating turnover rates that cost the US economy $30.5 billion per year.

 The Globoforce Employee Experience Study has found that EX is positively associated with work performance.
 The more satisfied and appreciated a company’s employees are, the more likely they are to work harder, ultimately resulting in greater performances.

-The Physical Environment
+1. Physical Environment

 Jacob Morgan, author of “The Future of Work,” defines the physical environment as “the one we can see, touch, taste, and smell.
 It’s the art that hangs on the walls, the office floor plan, the demographics of the people we work with (old, young, diversity, etc.), and any physical perks we might get, such as catered meals in a beautiful cafeteria.”